umarhassan-mitodl/24-s23-spring-2023/content/pages/syllabus.md

 #### Design and Teaching Experience I: Spring Spark

-Our class will participate in Spring [Spark](https://cua.mit.edu/events/spark-2024/), a 2-day-long, weekend program at MIT hosted by the student-run MIT Educational Studies Program.
+Our class will participate in Spring {{% resource_link "6708687e-12ec-4626-a276-1c8f7f7e9ef2" "Spark" %}}, a 2-day-long, weekend program at MIT hosted by the student-run MIT Educational Studies Program.
 We will register as a group to cooperatively teach two sections of Language Science.

 #### Design and Teaching Experience II: A Linguistics Lesson in a Partner Teacher’s Class